tz-wrapped/tezos-btc/TZBTC-contract.md

 There are multiple ways to interact with this contract:

-* Use this contract in your Haskell application, thus all operation submissions should be handled separately, e.g. via calling `tezos-client`, which will communicate with the `tezos-node`.
-In order to be able to call `tezos-client` you'll need to be able to construct Michelson values from Haskell.
+* Use this contract in your Haskell application, thus all operation submissions should be handled separately, e.g. via calling `octez-client`, which will communicate with the `octez-node`.
+In order to be able to call `octez-client` you'll need to be able to construct Michelson values from Haskell.

   The easiest way to do that is to serialize Haskell value using `lPackValue` function from [`Lorentz.Pack`](https://gitlab.com/morley-framework/morley/-/blob/2441e26bebd22ac4b30948e8facbb698d3b25c6d/code/lorentz/src/Lorentz/Pack.hs) module, encode resulting bytestring to hexadecimal representation using `encodeHex` function.
-Resulting hexadecimal encoded bytes sequence can be decoded back to Michelson value via `tezos-client unpack michelson data`.
+Resulting hexadecimal encoded bytes sequence can be decoded back to Michelson value via `octez-client unpack michelson data`.

-  Reverse conversion from Michelson value to the Haskell value can be done by serializing Michelson value using `tezos-client hash data` command, resulting `Raw packed data` should be decoded from the hexadecimal representation using `decodeHex` and deserialized to the Haskell value via `lUnpackValue` function from [`Lorentz.Pack`](https://gitlab.com/morley-framework/morley/-/blob/2441e26bebd22ac4b30948e8facbb698d3b25c6d/code/lorentz/src/Lorentz/Pack.hs).
+  Reverse conversion from Michelson value to the Haskell value can be done by serializing Michelson value using `octez-client hash data` command, resulting `Raw packed data` should be decoded from the hexadecimal representation using `decodeHex` and deserialized to the Haskell value via `lUnpackValue` function from [`Lorentz.Pack`](https://gitlab.com/morley-framework/morley/-/blob/2441e26bebd22ac4b30948e8facbb698d3b25c6d/code/lorentz/src/Lorentz/Pack.hs).

 * Construct values for this contract directly on Michelson level using types provided in the documentation.